HelpMe-Pls/bookshelf-1/INSTRUCTIONS.md

 - Give the book a 5 star rating
 - Go to the finished books screen
 - Verify the book shows up and has a 5 star rating
-- Click the book to go back to it's page
+- Click on the book to go back to its page
 - Remove it from the reading list
 - Make sure the notes and rating are gone
 - Go to the finished books screen and make sure that list is empty